|

 Some Congressional Research Service Reports Are Now Online

-Reports of the Congressional Research Service, provided at $100 million in annual taxpayer expense to brief members of Congress on current issues but not released to the public, are now available online from several independent sources, most notably OpenCRS, a project of the Center for Democracy and Technology.
-The reports are now released to the public and have historically be available only through requests to members of Congress.
-OpenCRS and The University of North Texas Libraries, working with a grant from the American Library Association, have now begun posting or linking to those that have been privately collected.
-The North Texas collection, for instance, includes some 6,500 reports dating back to 1990.
+Reports of the Congressional Research Service, provided at $100 million in annual taxpayer expense to brief members of Congress on current issues but not released to the public, are now available online from two independent sources.
+The reports can also be obtained on request to individual congresspersons.
+The University of North Texas Libraries, working with a grant from the American Library Association, has posted 6,500 reports dating back to 1990.
 The Center for Democracy and Technology, working with five public advocacy groups, has put 3,300 reports, and thousands of updates of those reports, on line.
 (6/28/05)

 From the NPR Archives, A Report on the Information "Deep Freeze"

-A Matter of Degree: Journalists as Activists on FOI, Other Issues
+A Matter of Degree: The Role of Journalists as Activists in Journalism Business and Policy.

 The Aspen Institute and Ford Foundation hosted two dozen journalists, academics and other leaders in the field to discuss journalist involvement in policy issues.
 The report on the 2004 forum, authored by Neil Shister, explores the justifications for and restrictions on journalist involvement in policy issues, including freedom of information questions.